 If you can only visit one group of non-royal tombs in Luxor, make it this one.
 Not only is the quality of every tomb excellent, but each one has unique features which make it distinct from the rest.

-For this single area alone, you’ll need more than one ticket to see every single tomb here (which at the time of my visit, was only 5).
-And you’ll have to decide which ones to visit at the ticket office which is some distance from the site.
+For this single area alone, you’ll need more than one ticket to see every tomb (which at the time of my visit, was only 5).
+And you’ll have to decide which ones to visit at the ticket office, some distance from the site.
 Even more confusing is that not all tombs of each set are going to be open at the same time!

-Quite frankly, the whole tomb ticketing system at Luxor is a mess.
-That’s all the more reason to get the Luxor Pass, which allows you automatic entry to everything (more below).
+Frankly, the whole tomb ticketing system at Luxor is a mess.
+That’s all the more reason to get the Luxor Pass, which allows you automatic entry to all attractions (more below).

-Rekhmire was vizier under Thutmosis III and then his son Amenhotep II, making this the oldest tomb of this guide.
+Rekhmire was vizier under Thutmosis III and then his son Amenhotep II, making this the oldest tomb in this guide.
 And it’s one of Luxor’s most remarkable for a number of reasons.

 The tomb is entirely covered in detailed scenes from daily life, providing us with a unique insight into many practices that would otherwise be unknown.
 Many of the scenes depict crafting and construction – subject matter that was rarely ever portrayed in Egyptian art.

 But even though some portrayals of temple construction were drawn here, very few of the actual building techniques have been revealed.

 The tomb is T-shaped, and the burial chamber is not where one would normally expect.
 Rather than deep underground, it was carved just below the ceiling!